SringayKeno/Real_Estate/README.md

 #### Counties below $90,000 in Average July Home Values (mid-tier)

-This visual (below) shown all the states and the number of counties where the mid-tier average home values are below $90,000.
+This visual (below) shows all the states and the number of counties where the mid-tier average home values are below $90,000.
 Arkansas, Illinois, and Oklahoma had the most, followed by Kansas, Kentucky, and Texas.
-Virginia which has one county in the million-dollar range also had several counties in this illustration.
+Virginia, which has one county in the million-dollar range also had several counties in this illustration.

 <img width="530" alt="Screenshot (506)" src="https://user-images.githubusercontent.com/102890151/189780778-ab83263e-4424-41e1-888b-0f8f99cce793.png">